Naming convention (programming): C and C++

+While several naming conventions exist in C++, no singular one dominates.
+The C++ standard library and the Boost library use snake_case (for example std::unordered_map), however camelCase and PascalCase, similar to Java, are perhaps more popular in C++ (for example absl::Exponential).

 C#

 C# naming conventions generally follow the guidelines published by Microsoft for all .NET languages (see the .NET section, below), but no conventions are enforced by the C# compiler.

 The Microsoft guidelines recommend the exclusive use of only PascalCase and camelCase, with the latter used only for method parameter names and method-local variable names (including method-local const values).
 A special exception to PascalCase is made for two-letter acronyms that begin an identifier; in these cases, both letters are capitalized (for example, IOStream); this is not the case for longer acronyms (for example, XmlStream).
 The guidelines further recommend that the name given to an interface be PascalCase preceded by the capital letter I, as in IEnumerable.

 The Microsoft guidelines for naming fields are specific to static, public, and protected fields; fields that are not static and that have other accessibility levels (such as internal and private) are explicitly not covered by the guidelines.
 The most common practice is to use PascalCase for the names of all fields, except for those which are private (and neither const nor static), which are given names that use camelCase preceded by a single underscore; for example, _totalCount.

 Any identifier name may be prefixed by the commercial-at symbol (@), without any change in meaning.
 That is, both factor and @factor refer to the same object.
 By convention, this prefix is only used in cases when the identifier would otherwise be either a reserved keyword (such as for and while), which may not be used as an identifier without the prefix, or a contextual keyword (such as from and where), in which cases the prefix is not strictly required (at least not at its declaration; for example, although the declaration dynamic dynamic; is valid, this would typically be seen as dynamic @dynamic; to indicate to the reader immediately that the latter is a variable name).